rapiz1/rathole/README.md

 ## Features

-- **High Performance** Much higher throughput can be achieved than frp.
+- **High Performance** Much higher throughput can be achieved than frp, and more stable when handling a large volume of connections.
 See [Benchmark](#Benchmark)
-- **Low Resource Consumption** Much less memory is consumed and well managed by Rust.
-- **Optimized Binary** While small enough by default, `rathole` can be customized to be **as small as ~500KiB** to fit the constraints of devices, like embedded devices as routers.
+- **Low Resource Consumption** Consumes much fewer memory than similar tools.
+See [Benchmark](#Benchmark).
+[The binary can be](docs/build-guide.md) **as small as ~500KiB** to fit the constraints of devices, like embedded devices as routers.
-- **Secure Model** Tokens of services are mandatory and service-wise.
+- **Security** Tokens of services are mandatory and service-wise.
 The server and clients are responsible for their own configs.
-- **Encryption** With the help of the Noise Protocol, encryption can be configured at ease.
+With the optional Noise Protocol, encryption can be configured at ease.
 No need to create a self-signed certificate!
 TLS is also supported.
-- **Hot Reload** Services can be added or removed dynamically by hot-reloading the config file.
+- **Hot Reload** Services can be added or removed dynamically by hot-reloading the configuration file.
 HTTP API is WIP.

 ## Quickstart

 A full-powered `rathole` can be obtained from the [release](https://github.com/rapiz1/rathole/releases) page.
 Or [build from source](docs/build-guide.md) for other platforms and customizing the binary.

+The usage of `rathole` is ver similar to frp.
+If you have experience with the latter, then the configuration is very easy for you.
+The only difference is that configuration of a service is splited into the client side and the server side, and a token is mandatory.

-To use rathole, you need a server with a public IP, and a device behind the NAT, where some services that need to be exposed to the Internet.
+To use `rathole`, you need a server with a public IP, and a device behind the NAT, where some services that need to be exposed to the Internet.

 Assuming you have a NAS at home behind the NAT, and want to expose its ssh service to the Internet: